-- the Complainant has rights in the domain name, or in marks or identifiers very similar to it (sufficiently close to the domain that there would be a strong likelihood of confusion), or that the Complainant's rights have been negatively impacted by the registration.
-Any legal right or entitlement can be considered, including but not limited to:

-Trade and service marks protected in the island of Iroland, or - o Trade and service marks protected in the island of Ireland, or - Personal names (including pseudonyms) by which the Complainant is commonly known or has acquired a reputation in on the island of Ireland, or - Geographical indications that can prima facie be protected in the island of Ireland, - Unregistered rights acquired through use; and the registration of the domain should be revoked as it has been registered or used abusively or in bad faith.
+the Complainant has rights in the domain name, or in marks or identifiers very similar to it (sufficiently close to the domain that there would be a strong likelihood of confusion), or that the Complainant's rights have been negatively impacted by the registration.
+Any legal right or entitlement can be considered, including but not limited to: 0 Trade and service marks protected in the island of Ireland, or 0 Personal names (including pseudonyms) by which the Complainant is commonly known or has acquired a reputation in on the island of Ireland, or 0 Geographical indications that can prima facie be protected in the island of Ireland, 0 Unregistered rights acquired through use; and the registration of the domain should be revoked as it has been registered or used abusively or in bad faith.